11 Haunted Places in Washington you need to visit

 It has been said that visitors have heard whistling and voices when nobody else is around.
 There have also been reports of the swinging lanterns of dead coal miners seen on foggy nights.

-3. University Heights, Seattle
+3. University Heights Center, Seattle

 University Heights, Seattle